 Her family is equally active in participating in marathons.
 Her husband and son are yet another super-hero I know.

-I think they’re really blessed.
+I think they’re blessed.
 Running is not an easy task.

 Well, neither is writing a blog post!

 Shweta is not only a marathon hero but an extraordinary cook too.
 She always delights us with her delicious recipes; especially cakes.
-If you have not tasted her cake, you have not tasted life.
+If you haven’t tasted her cake, you haven’t tasted life.

-Some people are really blessed with multiple talents, and she’s one of those—fitness freak, cook, wife, mother, good human and a subject for my blog post.
+Some people are blessed with multiple talents, and she’s one of those — fitness freak, cook, wife, mother, good human, and a subject for my blog post.